A Driven Tagged Particle in Asymmetric Exclusion Processes: Invariant Measure and the Lower Bound for the Displacement of a Tagged Particle

+We can also write the displacement of the tagged particle $D_t$ as the difference of two numbers, $r_t$ and $l_t$, the numbers of right jumps and left jumps of the tagged particle:

-With a similar argument, we can get the mean of displacement for the tagged particle up to time $t$ with a similar lower bound. \begin{lemma} Let jump rates $p(\cdot)$ satisfy assumption \ref{Asmp:positive} and \ref{Asmp:attractiveness}, and $q(\cdot)$ are nearest-neighbor (that is, $q(x) = 0, \abs{x}>1$).
-Let $D_t$ be the displacement of the tagged particle up to time $t$, which is a difference of right displacement and left displacement $D_t = r_t- l_t$.
-There is a sequence of $T_n \uparrow \infty$, $\bar{\nu} = \lim_{n\to \infty}\nu_{T_n}$ is invariant, and $D_t$ has an estimate:
+With a similar argument, we see the displacement $D_t$ has a lower bound which is a multiple of $C_0$, up to an error (the difference of $q(-1)$ and $q(1)$): \begin{lemma} Let jump rates $p(\cdot)$ satisfy assumption \ref{Asmp:positive} and \ref{Asmp:attractiveness}, and $q(\cdot)$ be nearest-neighbor.
+There is a sequence of $T_n \uparrow \infty$ such that $\bar{\nu} = \lim_{n\to \infty}\nu_{T_n}$ is invariant, and $D_t$ has an estimate: